 In the ordinary course of business, we are involved in various pending and threatened litigation and regulatory matters related to our operations, such as claims brought by our clients in connection with commercial disputes, defamation claims by subjects of our reporting, and employment claims made by our current or former employees, some of which include claims for punitive or exemplary damages.
 Our ordinary course litigation may also include class action lawsuits, which make allegations related to various aspects of our business.
-From time to time, we are also subject to regulatory investigations or other proceedings by state and federal regulatory authorities, some of which take the form of civil investigative demands or subpoenas.
-Some of these regulatory inquiries may result in the assessment of fines for violations of regulatory or settlements with such authorities requiring a variety of remedies.
+From time to time, we are also subject to regulatory investigations or other proceedings by state and federal regulatory authorities as well as authorities outside the U.S., some of which take the form of civil investigative demands or subpoenas.
+Some of these regulatory inquiries may result in the assessment of fines for violations of regulations or settlements with such authorities requiring a variety of remedies.
 We believe that none of these actions depart from customary litigation or regulatory inquiries incidental to our business.